webaware/ssl-insecure-content-fixer/readme.txt

 = My website is behind a load balancer or reverse proxy =

 If your website is behind a load balancer or other reverse proxy, and WordPress doesn't know when SSL is being used, this plugin won't help.
 See my blog post, [WordPress is_ssl() doesn’t work behind some load balancers](http://snippets.webaware.com.au/snippets/wordpress-is_ssl-doesnt-work-behind-some-load-balancers/), for some details.
+This plugin has a link to test whether is_ssl() is working, which you can find on the plugins page in your WordPress admin.
 You might be able to fix it by adding this to your wp-config.php file:

 `
 // Amazon AWS Elastic Load Balancer, CloudFlare, and some others